NathanBiette/EpicDungeonQuest/README.md

 * Divine Magic
 Priests and believers can call to their gods to receive their benediction and subsequently get buffs or buff allies or debuff opponents.
 (Only magic check is required most of the time)<br>

 You get Health and Mana back by resting.
-PMs comes back more quickly than HPs.
+MPs come back more quickly than HPs.

 ### At level 1 :